earthlab/earthlab.github.io/org/earth-analytics/week-10.md

 ****

 ## Homework due: Wednesday April 12 2017 @ NOON.
-Submit your report in both `.Rmd` and `.PDF` format to the D2l dropbox.
+Submit your report in both `.Rmd` and `.html` format to the D2l dropbox.

 NOTE: ALL future assignments will be due BEFORE CLASS on Wednesday at NOON.
 Following course policy we will not accept late assignments.
 Start early and submit your